NiekBeijloos/Design-Patterns/3. Behavioral/12. Comparison Behavioral patterns/README.md

 The Chain of Resonsibility and the Observer both decouple sender and receiver, which enables runtime flexibility to hook-up an open-end of senders and receivers.
 Their differences:
 1. Participant interaction:
    - The Observer pattern allows an open-end of Receivers to hook-up with the same Sender (during runtime).
    - The Chain of Responsbility allows a single Receiver to hook-up with a single Sender sequently (during runtime).
-This means in the middle of the chain Senders are also Receivers and Receivers are also Senders.
+This means, in the middle of the chain Senders are also Receivers and Receivers are also Senders.